 What to Expect During Treatment

 Most patients with TMJ disorder respond well to conservative treatment approaches.
-During your treatment journey with Dr. Cohen, you can expect:
+During your treatment journey at Integrative Ear, Nose & Throat, you can expect:

 The timeframe for improvement varies depending on the severity and cause of your TMJ disorder, but many patients experience significant relief within a few weeks of beginning treatment.